 Raised-bed tomatoes benefit from "square-foot gardening"—plant one plant per square foot to ensure space for growth and air movement.

 Yes.
 Tomatoes are heavy feeders and need nutrients.
 Even if you are not fertilizing regularly, consider a midsummer boost of organic fertilizer when plants begin to flower and set fruit.
-Give container-grown tomatoes light but frequent applications of liquid 5-10-10 fertilizer—about every 2-3 weeks, or feed them a shovelful of compost.
+Give container-grown tomatoes light but frequent applications of liquid 5-10-10 fertilizer—about every two to three weeks, or feed them a shovelful of compost.
 Tomatoes like calcium, too—try working crushed eggshells into the soil to increase calcium content.

 What is the difference between a synthetic and a natural fertilizer?

 Natural fertilizers are organic products that have been extracted from living things or from the earth.
 They can be either plant-derived or animal-derived.
 Some examples are mushroom manure, blood meal, bone meal, cottonseed meal, kelp meal, poultry or horse manure (aged), and compost.

 Synthetic fertilizers are those composed of the synthesized chemicals of nitrogen, phosphorus, and potassium.
 In general, natural fertilizers contain lesser amounts of N-P-K than their synthesized counterparts, so you need to use more of them to supply the plant with the required amount of nitrogen, phosphorus, or potassium.
 However, because natural fertilizers add vital organic matter, they also improve soil texture—an important advantage.

 If the soil is rich with compost, leaf mold, or other organic material, synthetic fertilizers should be unnecessary.
 But this is a gardener's call.
 If you feel your tomatoes are lacking, side-dress the plants with a balanced fertilizer.